SerjWeesp/SerjWeesp/README.md

 - 👋 Hi, I’m @SerjWeesp
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in data science, machine learning, statistics and data mining
 - 🌱 I’m currently learning Python, R, machine learning, using Jypiter NB, Spyder and R Studio.
 Also I'm using SQL with MySQL and Oracle SQL developer
 - 📫 How to reach me serj.amarin@gmail.com